joseeden/joeden/docs/007-Amazon-Web-Services/003-AWS-Services/007-Integration-and-Messaging/002-Amazon-SQS.md

         - default retention period is 4 days
         - maximum is 14 days
     - Low latency:
-        - <10 ms on publish and receive
+        - Less than 10 ms on publish and receive
     - Limitation for message size:
         - maximum size of a message is 256KB